Stained Glass of Buckinghamshire Churches

 We much appreciate the many sources of our attributions - all given in good faith.
 We have had to rely on a large number of sources for the attribution of a window to a particular maker.
 They include many books and archives, and individuals including Gordon Barnes, David Lawrence, Dr Dennis Hadley, Joyce Little, Michael Archer, Martin Harrison, and Peter Cormack.

 We are particularly grateful to Robert Eberhard, who has carried out extensive searches of contemporary journals, papers and periodicals where new windows are listed at the time of installation, to Angela Goedicke whose experience and detailed records have been invaluable, and to Alfred Alderson for many attributions on stylistic grounds.

 In extremis we have attributed a window ourselves on grounds of style (C & MR).
 Even so about a quarter of the windows have not yet been attributed, and we would welcome comments and amendments by e-mail on any window.

-In many cases we have had information about the artist or designer as well as the manufacturer of a window.
+In many cases we have had information about the artist, designer or painter as well as the manufacturer of a window.
 It is not always clear as to who did what.
 We have attributed a window to all of the names that appear to have had a hand in the making of the window.
 Such names appear separately in the list of makers.
 Sometimes the architect (Street, Lamb or Bodley) has been credited with the design.

 Family names of makers appear from time to time (e.g. O'Connor, Nuttgens, Gibb).
 Sometimes we know if it is Michael or Arthur O'Connor, Joseph Edward or Joseph Ambrose Nuttgens, or Alexander Gibb senior or one of his sons.
 Where possible we identify the individual but otherwise the maker is listed under the family surname.